Meadowbrook Montessori, Warfield

 All of the children are expected to get into their 1st choice schools – be it independent, grammar or state.
 Prep for the next chapter starts in In Y3/4 when suitable schools, scholarships and Grammar school application are discussed.
 Parents are encouraged to shortlist 3, visit them (staff will tag along if need be) and then a tailored plan is put in place.
 From 11+ tutoring, portfolios or interview practice and techniques.
 Meadowbrook covers the lot.
 In addition to the continual assessment they know each child’s strengths and where they need support.

-Serena Gunn has been in the hot seat for the last 27 years as Director of Education and Meadowbrook Montessori School and benefitted form a Montessori education.
+Director of Education Serena Gunn has been involved in Meadowbrook for 27 years and benefitted from a Montessori education herself.
 You’ll like the fact that she’s a former school inspector and lecturer.
 So confident is she in what they do at Meadowbrook, she’s loves being inspected and is happy for anyone to come in and get under the school’s skin.
 Serena’s also a big believer in regular assessments to monitor progress, keep parents in the loop and for the pupils to see how they’re progressing.
 You’ll also like the way she handles the kids – with two of her own, she knows how to tiptoe the line between kind and stern rule-enforcer.

 No Miss, Mrs, Mr or Sir here… teachers and children refer to each other by their first names.
 The kids also have a say.
 They chose the colour of their uniforms.
 They successfully argued and problem solved for a regular school trip to the Lookout Discovery Centre.
 There’s a real sense of community and a democratic system for change that the children are very much involved in.
 Give these kids a few hours and I reckon they could thrash out a Brexit deal.